arpit-agr/v3-arpit-codes/src/content/blog/transparent-borders/index.md

 > In the case of interactive form controls (inputs, textareas, buttons, etc.), those pesky borders were put there because they have an accessibility benefit when using High Contrast Mode, a feature [used by 30.6% of low-vision users](https://webaim.org/projects/lowvisionsurvey2/#at).

-## The Transparent Border Solution
+## The transparent border solution

 To address this issue, Dave recommends making the border or outline transparent instead of removing it entirely.
 This can be achieved with the following CSS: